nick-redwill/LiveLockScreen/README.md

 A GNOME Shell extension that lets you set any video/GIF as your lock screen background.

+> ⚠️ On recent NVIDIA drivers, prolonged lock sessions may trigger a kernel-side memory leak that can lead to system-wide OOM events or crashes.
+This appears to be a driver issue rather than a bug in the extension.

 > ⚠️ If you are having issues with current version you may check out legacy branch however it is highly recommended to stick with new versions for better performance.

 ## Design Philosophy